All Episodes

 And obviously, there is another aspect to this as well.

-Again, as I say., I don't want a surveillance state, right?
+Again, as I say, I don't want a surveillance state, right?

 And for an English population, you don't really need one.

-it might indirectly make things a little bit safer.
+So, it might indirectly make things a little bit safer.

 I completely agree with you and with what you said, Lewis.

-I find facial recognition science horrible.
+I find facial recognition science horror.

 Yeah, it's really sort of a big brother, slippery slope, really sinister thing.